Grade Level: 8 (6-8)

 Facts about Mars

 Mars is the fourth planet from the Sun.
 It orbits around the Sun between the Earth and the asteroid belt (see Figure 2).
 It is about one and a half times as far from the Sun as the Earth.
 Mars is a little more than half the size of Earth, and has two small moons, which are basically asteroids captured in its gravitational pull.
+Refer to An Inflated Impression of Mars activity to have students explore the proportions and spatial relation of the planet to the rest of the solar system.
 The atmosphere is very thin, having about 1/180 the atmospheric pressure of the Earth.
 It is chiefly composed of carbon dioxide (95.3%), nitrogen (2.7%), and argon (1.6%).

 Mars has a reddish-orange color caused by the iron-rich minerals in its soil (see Figure 1).
 A fine-grained reddish dust blankets the planet and can be lifted into the atmosphere when blown by the wind.
 Martian dust storms range from small dust devils to an occasional spectacular event that shrouds the entire planet for months!
 The surface includes many intriguing features such as volcanoes and canyons.
 The highest point on the planet is Olympus Mons, a huge shield volcano about 26 km (16 miles) high and 600 km (370 mi) across—about the same size as the state of Arizona.
 How does Olympus Mons compare to Mt.
 Everest?
 (Listen to student guesses or estimates about its size compared to Everest.
 Mt.
 Everest is 20,029 feet tall.
 Ask students to convert feet into miles.
 Olympus Mons is about three times as tall as Everest.)
 The canyon system of Valles Marineris is the largest and deepest known in the solar system.
 It extends more than 4,000 km (2,500 miles) and reaches depths of 5 to 10 km (3 to 6 miles) below the surface.
 Another feature on the planet are polar caps composed primarily of frozen carbon dioxide and ice that grow and shrink with the changing seasons.

 History of Martian Observation and Exploration